ZzzGin/zzzgin.github.io/src/pages/blogs/2022-06-27-gatsby-on-codespaces/index.md

 ---
 path: "/blogs/gatsby-on-codespaces"
 date: "2022-06-27T20:19:20.131Z"
-title: "Gatsby on Codespaces"
+title: "My Gatsby Workspace on Codespaces"
 description: "ON the homepage of Codespaces, Github markets it as a seamless switch of desktop VS Code.
 My blog is hosted on Github Pages with Gatsby as its framework.
 I use VS Code to write blogs locally.
 So naturally, after getting the preview opportunity to Codespaces, I try to migrate to it.
-Here is a note for how to set up the workspace."
+Here is a note for some problems I met and how I fix them for the migration."
 tags: ["blog","gatsby", "codespace"]
 featuredimage:
 featuredimageAlt: ""